encode/django-rest-framework/docs/api-guide/renderers.md

 For good examples of custom media types, see GitHub's use of a custom [application/vnd.github+json] media type, and Mike Amundsen's IANA approved [application/vnd.collection+json] JSON-based hypermedia.

+## HTML error views

+Typically a renderer will behave the same regardless of if it's dealing with a regular response, or with a response caused by an exception being raised, such as an `Http404` or `PermissionDenied` exception, or a subclass of `APIException`.

+If you're using either the `TemplateHTMLRenderer` or the `StaticHTMLRenderer` and an exception is raised, the behavior is slightly different, and mirrors [Django's default handling of error views][django-error-views].

+Exceptions raised and handled by an HTML renderer will attempt to render using one of the following methods, by order of precedence.

+* Load and render a template named `{status_code}.html`.
+* Load and render a template named `api_exception.html`.
+* Render the HTTP status code and text, for example "404 Not Found".

+Templates will render with a `RequestContext` which includes the `status_code` and `details` keys.

 [cite]: https://docs.djangoproject.com/en/dev/ref/template-response/#the-rendering-process
 [conneg]: content-negotiation.md
 [browser-accept-headers]: http://www.gethifi.com/blog/browser-rest-http-accept-headers